RicardoTurco/WebSocket_BASIC/README.md

 Execute these instructions on each one:

-Create virtualenv using Python 3.4;
+Create and activate virtualenv
-(virtualenv -p python3.4 venv)

-Active the virtualenv;
+(using Python 3.7 version - in 03/03/2020)

 pip install -r requirements.txt;

 RUNNING THE "HELLO" METHOD:
+(Enable the hello method in the app.py file and disable the others.
+This must be done in SERVER and CLIENT)

 In the "WebSocket_SERVER" terminal, when it is executed "python app.py runserver", the terminal will wait: